 Our private vehicle will meet you at your hotel and transport you in comfort to Cusco bus station.

-Upon arrival in Puno, you will be met at the bus station and transferred to your hotel.
+Upon arrival in Puno, you will be met at the bus station and transferred directly to your hotel.
 This evening you are free to explore the city and relax at your leisure.
 (This service is on a group basis.)

 The Puno region features Lake Titicaca that gives you the feeling of being at the top of the world.
 The infinite skies are mirrored in the deep blue of the lake, and the horizon seems to bend as if it’s the edge of the world.
 The people of the region descended from the most notably ancient Andean ethnic groups, the Aymara and Quechua.
 The floating islands of the Uros Indians are also of great interest.
 The islands are built layer over layer of tortora reeds, a prolific plant that grows in the shallows of Lake Titicaca.